abz89/logshot/README.md

   You must manually assign a shortcut via `chrome://extensions/shortcuts`.

 - In **Arc Browser**, keyboard shortcuts can only be used to activate the extension (i.e., open popup).
-  This extension uses a workaround to support that behavior via popup auto-close.
+  This extension has a workaround to support that behavior via auto-close pop-up.

 ---